No More Stories...: Background

-The second single from the album, entitled "Repeaterbeater", was posted as Free Mp3 of the Day by Spinner.com on 25 June 2009.

-"Beach" was remixed by Trentemøller and released on iTunes as the third single in April 2010.

-Each single was accompanied by a music video directed by Martin de Thurah.

-An edit of "Sometimes Life Isn't Easy" was released as a single on 3 May 2010.
+Album title

+The full title of the album is No More Stories Are Told Today, I'm Sorry They Washed Away // No More Stories, The World Is Grey, I'm Tired, Let's Wash Away.
+Bjerre explained the unusually long title of the album to Gaffa: "We originally wanted a short title for the album but we couldn't find sufficiently redemptive words.
+The final title is the lyrics to the short intermezzo 'Hawaii Dream', and when Bo [Madsen] suggested that we used the complete text as a title it didn't take him long to convince Silas [Utke Graae Jørgensen] and myself.
+It was like finding the missing piece in a puzzle".

 Critical reception

 No More Stories... was met with universal acclaim upon release.
 The album was extremely well received in the band's native Denmark upon release, getting top scores in reviews from most music magazines, including Gaffa and Soundvenue.
 Website Metacritic calculated an average score of 79 out of 100 from 17 professional reviews.
 The A.V.
 Club gave it an A (the highest note), praising that "Mew really does inhabit a place where few contemporaries can be found."
 The independent review site Pitchfork Media gave the album an 8.1/10, citing that "Mew has succeeded in developing a good sound from some of the least hip ingredients imaginable", while comparing the album to progressive rock bands of the late 1970s.
 British music weekly NME gave the album 8/10, going on to say that, "Always inventive, often beautiful and occasionally totally sublime, Mew have always stood out from the pack."
 Slant Magazine gave the album 3 out of 5 stars, stating that "Mew is not as thoughtful or smart as they think they are, but the force of their conviction is inspiring."